First principles band structure of interacting phosphorus and boron/aluminum $\delta$-doped layers in silicon: Results

 where $z_1$ and $z_2$ are the starting and ending point of the tunneling respectively (placed at the location of each of the $\delta$-doped layers), and

 Here, $m^*$ is the effective mass of the electron, and $V(z)$ is the potential of the system as a function of the $z$, position.
-We can conveniently abstract a $V(z)$ function from our DFT LDOS calculations, and numerically integrate to calculate the tunneling probability in our systems.
+We assume an effective mass of $m^* = 0.19 m_e$, where $m_e$ is the standard mass of an electron, matching the standard transverse mass of an electron in silicon, and the tunneling is solved for a single electron wavefunction potential landscape $V(z)$.
+We can conveniently abstract a $V(z)$ function from our DFT LDOS calculations (which are shown in Appendix C), and numerically integrate to calculate the tunneling probability in our systems.
 We then compare this to the tunneling that would be expected for a pure triangular 1.1 eV barrier in Fig.~\ref{fig:tunneling}.